The twisted tensor product of dg categories and a contractible 2-operad: The twisted composition

 \section{\sc The twisted composition}

 As we noted in Section \ref{introbraces}, there is a similarity between our identity $(R_4)$, see \eqref{eqsuper}, with the well-known identity \eqref{brx2} for the compatibility of the brace operations $x\{y_1,\dots,y_n\}$ on the Hochschild cohomological complex with the cup-product.
+Also, formula \eqref{eqd1} for $d(\varepsilon(f;\ g_1,\dots,g_n))$ looks similarly with the corresponding formula for $d(f\{g_1,\dots,g_n\})$, see \eqref{brx1}.